zzag/kwin-effects-cube/README.md

 ![Screenshot](data/screenshot.avif)

 This is a basic desktop cube effect for KWin.
+It's primarily intended to help you impress your friends with what one can do on "Linux."

 ## How to use it